fnproject/ext-statsapi/README.md

 ```sh
 go build
 ```

-## Try out the metrics API using the example extended Fn server

-This project provides an example of a Fn server which has been extended to include the metrics API.
-See `main.go` in this directory.
-You can also start it and use it to try out the metrics API.

 ### Start the example extended Fn server

 By default, the metrics API will fetch data from a Prometheus server listening at `localhost:9090`.
 If a different host or port is required, set